oneepicnight/VISION-WALLET-PROTOTYPE-FIX01/README.md

 - ✅ **No telemetry** - No data sent to third parties
 - ✅ **Open source** - Full code transparency

+### Notes on implementation
+The project decodes Bech32/SegWit addresses using the `bech32` crate and follows BIP-0173 / BIP-0350 rules by default.
+A permissive fallback is available for local debugging (`BECH32_PERMISSIVE=1`) but is not recommended for CI or production.
 ## 🔧 Advanced Commands

 ```bash